 How We Help Child Welfare Professionals

 Whether you work for a public or private agency, we have a range of services and resources for busy child welfare professionals like you.
 From recruitment and retention strategies to child and family photolistings, we’re here to assist you in connecting foster and adoptive families with waiting children.

-The National Resource Center for Diligent Recruitment (NRCDR) at AdoptUSKids is excited to announce the launch of a new website: www.nrcdr.org.
-This new site has a wealth of information, ideas from the field, publications, and other resources to help child welfare systems recruit, retain, develop, and support foster, adoptive, and kinship families.
+The National Resource Center for Diligent Recruitment at AdoptUSKids website has a wealth of information, ideas from the field, publications, and other resources to help child welfare systems recruit, retain, develop, and support foster, adoptive, and kinship families.

 Register With AdoptUSKids